Posted on

 Once the customer base is built up, you can slowly increase your price without compromising on the quality.
 Get testimonials, set some offers, and see your sales soaring.
 This will book for yourself a comfortable seat in the market.

-Many of you might hate economics but this old-school technique is a boom.
+This old-school technique still holds up.
 Just recall the demand rule: The higher the price, the lower the quantity demanded.

 If the product is popular and the demand is high, a slight increment in price would not deter people.
 Further, if demand increases and supply remains the same, the prices will go up.